ARTICLE UPDATED October 2, 2021

 For the first time, the veracity and scale of these anecdotal accounts can be confirmed through a systematic analysis of government documents.
 Key findings include:

 - Natural population growth in Xinjiang’s minority regions declined dramatically since 2017.
 Growth rates fell by 84 percent in the two largest Uyghur prefectures between 2015 and 2018, and declined further in several minority regions in 2019.
 For 2020, one Uyghur region set a near-zero birth rate target of 1.05 per mille.

 - Government documents bluntly mandate that birth control violations are punishable by extrajudicial internment.

 - Documents reveal a targeted campaign of promoting “free” birth prevention surgeries and services in southern Xinjiang’s rural minority regions starting in 2019, with two counties publishing targets for sterilizing up to 34 percent of all rural females of reproductive age in 2019 alone.
 This project had sufficient funding for performing hundreds of thousands of tubal ligation sterilization procedures in 2019 and 2020, with at least one region receiving additional central government funding.

 - By 2019, Xinjiang planned to subject at least 80 percent of women of childbearing age in the rural southern four minority prefectures to intrusive birth prevention surgeries (IUDs or sterilizations).
-In 2018, 80 percent of all net added IUD placements in China (calculated as placements minus removals) were performed in Xinjiang (the region only makes up 1.8 percent of the nation’s population).
+In 2018, Xinjiang performed 963 net added IUD placements (calculated as placements minus removals) per 100,000 of the population, far higher than the national average of 21.5.

 - Between 2015 and 2018, about 860,000 ethnic Han residents left Xinjiang, while up to 2 million new residents were added to Xinjiang’s Han majority regions.
 These figures raise concerns that Beijing is doubling down on a policy of Han settler colonialism.